dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-admin/lists.md

         "comments" = []
     }
     ```
- - Send empty parameters to delete values, except labels, that always need at least one entry
+ - Submit empty parameters to delete values, except `labels`, that always need at least one entry
+ - `name` must be unique inside project

 ### Delete list